Niklas Penzel, M.Sc.

 Skin cancer is the most common form of cancer, and melanoma is the leading cause of cancer related deaths.
 To improve the chances of survival, early detection of melanoma is crucial.
 Automated systems for classifying skin lesions can assist with initial analysis.
 However, if we expect people to entrust their well-being to an automatic classification algorithm, it is important to ensure that the algorithm makes medically sound decisions.
 We investigate this question by testing whether two state-of-the-art models use the features defined in the dermoscopic ABCD rule or whether they rely on biases.
 We use a method that frames supervised learning as a structural causal model, thus reducing the question whether a feature is used to a conditional dependence test.
 We show that this conditional dependence method yields meaningful results on data from the ISIC archive.
 Furthermore, we find that the selected models incorporate asymmetry, border and dermoscopic structures in their decisions but not color.
 Finally, we show that the same classifiers also use bias features such as the patient's age, skin color or the existence of colorful patches.

-Investigating the Consistency of Uncertainty Sampling in Deep Active Learning
+Investigating the Consistency of Uncertainty Sampling in Deep Active Learning.

 DAGM German Conference on Pattern Recognition (DAGM-GCPR).
 Pages 159-173.
 2021.
-DOI: 10.1007/978-3-030-92659-5_10

 DAGM German Conference on Pattern Recognition (DAGM-GCPR).
 Pages 159-173.
 2021.
-DOI: 10.1007/978-3-030-92659-5_10

 Uncertainty sampling is a widely used active learning strategy to select unlabeled examples for annotation.
 However, previous work hints at weaknesses of uncertainty sampling when combined with deep learning, where the amount of data is even more significant.
 To investigate these problems, we analyze the properties of the latent statistical estimators of uncertainty sampling in simple scenarios.
 We prove that uncertainty sampling converges towards some decision boundary.
 Additionally, we show that it can be inconsistent, leading to incorrect estimates of the optimal latent boundary.
 The inconsistency depends on the latent class distribution, more specifically on the class overlap.
 Further, we empirically analyze the variance of the decision boundary and find that the performance of uncertainty sampling is also connected to the class regions overlap.
 We argue that our findings could be the first step towards explaining the poor performance of uncertainty sampling combined with deep models.